mkunzz/TESS_JWST_calibration_stars/README.md

 # TESS_JWST_calibration_stars
-Using Tess to analyze the variability of the JWST calibration stars.
+Using TESS to analyze the variability of the JWST calibration stars.